Youssefshawky969/Tech-Stack/Ansible.md

     └── files/
 ```

-YOU the mention the role in the playbook file:
+You then mention the role in the playbook file:

 ```bash
 ---